lauranovak/Lora/README.md

 Lora's base is a responsive, 12 column grid.
 It uses Normalize to make sure that browsers render all elements more consistently and Mordernizr for detecting HTML5 and CSS3 browser capabilities along with some default stylings from HTML5 Boilerplate.

-It incorporates the gorgeous [Font Awesome](http://fortawesome.github.io/Font-Awesome/) icon font by Dave Gandy.
+It incorporates the Option Framework(http://wptheming.com/options-framework-theme/) by Devin Price and the gorgeous [Font Awesome](http://fortawesome.github.io/Font-Awesome/) icon font by Dave Gandy.

 The main navigation uses the standard WordPress menu.
 Support for dropdown menus is inluded by default.
 If you'd like to envoke a button toggle for the main navigation menu on small screens, simply uncomment the two lines from the lora_scripts_styles() function within functions.php to register and enqueue the necessary javascript file, and you're done!